 Not all types of birth control protect people from sexually transmitted diseases, or STDs.
 Only latex condoms and abstinence protect people from STDs.

 Most types of birth control are relatively safe for women’s health and men’s health.
 But some may have serious side effects.

 Certain birth control side effects led women to file personal injury lawsuits.

 There are several types of birth control.
-These range from birth control pills to permanent implants.
-Most are for women, but there are also options for men.
+These range from birth control pills to sterilization by tubal ligation or vasectomy.
+Most types of birth control are for women, but there are also options for men.

 Each type of contraception has its own side effects, benefits and effectiveness.